ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 #### Cheat downloads:

-[**AIO-Switch-Updater**](https://github.com/HamletDuFromage/aio-switch-updater) to download cheats from this database directly on your Switch either as a batch download for all detected installed titles or as individual cheats for detected installed titles
+[**AIO-Switch-Updater**](https://github.com/HamletDuFromage/aio-switch-updater) to download cheats from this database directly on your Switch either as a batch download for all detected installed titles or as individual cheats for detected installed titles.

 #### Overclocking:

 **You are responsible for your own usage of overclocking software as it may reduce the life of the hardware!**

-[**sys-clk**](https://github.com/retronx-team/sys-clk) homebrew overclocking/underclocking system module and frontend
+[**sys-clk**](https://github.com/retronx-team/sys-clk) homebrew overclocking/underclocking system module and frontend.

 Alternatively the fork of sys-clk supplied with [**Switch-OC-Suite**](https://github.com/hanai3Bi/Switch-OC-Suite)